aio-libs/aiohttp-session/docs/reference.rst

       A helper for saving *cookie_data* (:class:`str`) into *response* (:class:`aiohttp.web.StreamResponse` or descendants).

       *max_age* is cookie lifetime given from session.
-Storage defailt is used if the value is ``None``.
+Storage default is used if the value is ``None``.

 Simple Storage